-Stallions can be difficult to manage unless your yard is specially equipped deal with them so most are castrated to prevent the unwanted behavior that is associated with sexually mature, entire animals.
+Stallions can be difficult to manage unless your yard is specially equipped deal with them so most are castrated to prevent the unwanted behaviour that is associated with sexually mature, entire animals.
 Castration is a common procedure but it is not without complications which are usually exempt from cover by insurance, so think carefully before purchasing a colt.

 Most colts are castrated at a young age but sometimes older stallions undergo the procedure.
 Sexually active males that are castrated will usually retain stallion like behaviour following surgery.